Li-Chongyi/Zero-DCE_extension/README.md

 ✌If you use this code, please cite our paper.
 Please hit the star at the top-right corner.
 Thanks!

+We also provided a MindSpore version of our code: https://pan.baidu.com/s/1kEjKtYYSwvzHCzDh_4niew (passwords: 37ne).

 🌈We released a survey on deep learning-based low-light image enhancement------- Low-Light Image and Video Enhancement Using Deep Learning: A Survey, an online platform, a new dataset.
 Have fun! https://github.com/Li-Chongyi/Lighting-the-Darkness-in-the-Deep-Learning-Era-Open.